airflow-helm/charts/charts/airflow/docs/faq/security/airflow-users.md

 > Note, this page was written for the [`User-Community Airflow Helm Chart`](https://github.com/airflow-helm/charts/tree/main/charts/airflow)

-# How to manage airflow users?
+# Manage Airflow Users

 ## Integrate with LDAP or OAUTH

-For more information, please refer to the [`How to integrate airflow with LDAP or OAUTH?`](ldap-oauth.md) page.
+For more information, please refer to the [`Integrate Airflow with LDAP or OAUTH`](ldap-oauth.md) page.

 ## Define with Plain-Text